Associate Director of Development and Alumni Relations

-Promote alumni and donor engagement through management of School of Business advisory boards (250+ members), including the Alumni Chapter Board, committees, etc., that serve as the interface between the school and external constituencies;
+Promote alumni and donor engagement through management of School of Business advisory boards, including the Alumni Chapter Board, committees, etc., that serve as the interface between the school and external constituencies;

 Obtain annual financial support ($250,000 minimum) for the university by performing one-on-one visits, primarily with advisory board members, to secure multi-year commitments; identifying sponsors for School of Business programs, events and initiatives; and upgrading mid-level donors;

-Through Leaders in the Classroom, serve as a resource for School of Business areas and centers seeking to contact and engage alumni for their classes, career panels, mentorship, and capstone judging;
+Through Leaders in the Classroom, serve as a resource for School of Business areas and centers seeking to contact and engage alumni and constituents for their classes, career panels, mentorship, and capstone judging;

 Participate on the School's Scholarship Committee, ensure scholarships are properly awarded, and oversee stewardship activities including connecting donors with their scholarship recipients;

-Develop strategies, briefing materials, proposals and acknowledgments for the Dean;
+Develop strategies, briefing materials, proposals and acknowledgments for the Dean and senior leadership;

-Carry a portfolio of 80-125 individual and corporate donors that are being moved through the donor engagement process culminating in Leadership Annual and Major gifts (as defined by George Mason's Advancement team);
+Carry a portfolio of 80-125 individual and corporate donors that are being moved through the donor engagement process culminating in Leadership Annual and Major gifts and meet or exceed annual visit and

 About George Mason University